What is Proportional Representation?

 There is also an institutional paradox that thwarts the adoption of proportional representation.
 Any party that comes to power under First Past The Post system is likely to appreciate the advantages that brings to their government: a strong mandate (usually), a lack of coalition partners, and considerable freedom of action.
 Therefore, coming into power under First Past The Post will likely dampen any party’s enthusiasm for subsequent electoral reform, something that was said to have happened to the Blair government after the 1997 General Election.

-Since the start of the Twenty First Century, each major type of proportionate voting system has though been in operation in some form within the United Kingdom.
+Since the start of the Twenty First Century, each major type of proportionate voting system has been in operation in some form within the United Kingdom.
 Elections to the Scottish Parliament and Welsh Assembly are conducted under the Additional Member System (AMS).
 Elections to the Northern Ireland Assembly are held under the Single Transferable Vote (STV) system.
-While, prior to the UK’s departure from the European Union, elections to the European Parliament were held through the party list system.
+While, prior to the UK’s departure from the European Union, elections to the European Parliament were held through the Party List system.

 Arguments for Proportional Representation